christianrondeau/autovim/doc/index.md

 ### Script uncompressed commands

-Similar to compressed commands, but the expressions will not be uncompressed.
+Similar to compressed commands, but the expressions will not be uncompressed Only `ª` and built-in functions will be expanded.

 * `@<register>=<expr>`: Executes an expression and assigns the result to a register (e.g. `@a=@x+1`)
 * `@+=<expr>`, `@-=<expr>`: Increments/decrements by the expression